Our child safety code of conduct

 - exploit the child or young person’s situation for personal or professional gain

-- leave a child on their own during a wish or in another instance where Make-A-Wish has a duty of care over the child
+- leave a child on their own during a Wish or in another instance where Make-A-Wish has a duty of care over the child

 - provide gifts, special treatment or develop any “special relationship” with a child or young person or their parent or legal guardian that could be seen as favouritism, whether in the physical company of a child or young person or online